fayomihorace/technical-writting/build-a-netflix-clone-with-django-part1/article.md

 - You can exit the Django shell by running: `exit()`.

 So those are basics operation on our model performed on `Django shell` so you'll start taking hands, We will see more in the coming parts of this course.

+## Django ORM
+Django models are class abstractions that represents our database, Even if we perform operations using either the default model manager (`Movie.objects.create()`) or on the model instance `new_movie.save()`, all those operations are translated in background into SQL queries by Django ORM (Object-Relational Mapper).
+Django's ORM is just a pythonical way to create SQL to queries, manipulate our database and get results in a pythonic fashion.
+Awesome right !!!